-According to a recent survey, 88% of marketers feel that a distinct brand voice helps their business create better connections with customers.
+A unique brand voice helps your business create better connections with customers.

-A customer that feels connected to a brand is often loyal to that brand.
-That can result in repeat sales and word-of-mouth recommendations.
-This means you’ll need to spend less time and money on acquiring fresh customers—and convincing them to convert.
+A customer who feels connected to a business is often loyal to that brand.
+This can result in repeat sales and word-of-mouth recommendations, which means you’ll need to spend less time and money on acquiring fresh customers—and convincing them to convert.

-We detail what a brand voice is and why it matters, and explain how to find yours—so you can develop the personality that will help you turn first-time customers into loyal fans.
+Ahead, you’ll learn in detail what a brand voice is and why it matters.
+You’ll also discover how to find yours so you can develop a personality that will turn first-time customers into loyal fans.

 Brand voice is how a business speaks to its audience and the world.
-It’s the unique personality behind the business and a persona the brand projects.
-If you spoke to a brand’s voice, you’d know if it would give a sassy, humble, supportive, or snarky response.
+It’s the unique personality behind a business and the persona a brand creates.

 In many ways, a brand’s voice sits at the core of the relationship customers have with a business.
 It fosters connection and community, and can even instill more confidence in a brand’s products.